paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-058-export-control-reform.md

 (1) the scope of controls under title 15, Code of Federal Regulations, that apply to exports, reexports, and in-country transfers for military end uses and military end users in countries that are subject to a comprehensive United States arms embargo and countries that are subject to a United Nations arms embargo; and

-(2) entries on the Commerce Control List maintained under title 15, Code of Federal Regulations, that are not subject to a license requirement for the export, reexport, or in-country transfer of items to countries subject to a comprehensive United States arms embargo; 11 So in original.
-The semicolon probably should be a period.
+(2) entries on the Commerce Control List maintained under title 15, Code of Federal Regulations, that are not subject to a license requirement for the export, reexport, or in-country transfer of items to countries subject to a comprehensive United States arms embargo.

 **(b) Implementation of results of review** Not later than 270 days after August 13, 2018, the Secretary shall implement the results of the review conducted under subsection (a).

+### Statutory Notes

+#### Amendments
+2021—Subsec. (a)(2).
+Pub.
+L. 116–283 substituted period for semicolon at end.

+#### Effective Date of 2021 Amendment
+Pub.
+L. 116–283, div.
+A, title X, § 1081(d), Jan.
+1, 2021, 134 Stat.
+3873, provided that the amendment made by section 1081(d)(8) is effective as of Aug.
+13, 2018, and as if included in Pub.
+L. 115–232.

 <a id="section-4820"></a>